MBS International Airport (MBS, KMBS), United States of America

 New MBS airport terminal

-The new 75,000ft² (7,000m²) terminal building was designed by aviation architect Reynolds Smith & Hills of Jacksonville, Florida and will require an investment of around $48m.
-The project has qualified for the US Federal Aviation Administration's (FAA) improvement programme.
+The new 75,000ft² (7,000m²) terminal building was designed by aviation architect Reynolds Smith & Hills of Jacksonville, Florida and required an investment of around $48m.
+The project was qualified for the US Federal Aviation Administration’s (FAA) improvement programme.

 The new terminal project was put forward because it was determined that the old terminal building, which opened in 1965, would be too difficult to extend and remodel.
-It has not yet been decided what to do with the old terminal when the new one comes into operation.
-The construction, just north of the current terminal, began in 2009 and is expected to be completed by 2013 (three to five-year project time-frame).
+The construction just north of the current terminal began in 2008 and was completed by 2012.

 The construction of the terminal speeded up after a grant from FAA was sanctioned in April 2009.
 By the end of 2009, the site of the new terminal was cleared and fenced, and water and sewer services had been provided.